socbots/flossa-webapp/README.md

 When node has been passed through tts it goes to
 - interaction()
-  - interaction handles node based on class and forwards to appropirate functionality
+  - interaction handles node based on class and forwards to appropriate functionality

-### text.js
+### text_swe.js & text_eng.js
 - Holds all text as dictionaries that are used in tree.js
 ### tree.js
 - Code for the interaction tree with 5 node classes
 - All nodes but Video class requires a string for tts
 - Make a parent node, then create the child node
 - Then set the child node on the parent node
   - Question
     - Takes between 2-3 answers for a question
     - Set child nodes with setNodes